Sioux: Treaties and reservation period beginnings

-With the creation of Minnesota Territory by the United States in 1849, the Eastern Dakota (Sisseton, Wahpeton, Mdewakanton, and Wahpekute) people were pressured to cede more of their land.
+With the creation of Minnesota Territory by the US in 1849, the Eastern Dakota (Sisseton, Wahpeton, Mdewakanton, and Wahpekute) people were pressured to cede more of their land.
 The reservation period for them began in 1851 with the signing of the Treaty of Mendota and the Treaty of Traverse des Sioux.
 The Treaty of Mendota was signed near Pilot Knob on the south bank of the Minnesota River and within sight of Fort Snelling.
 The treaty stipulated that the Mdewakanton and Wahpekute bands were to receive US$1,410,000 in return for relocating to the Lower Sioux Agency on the Minnesota River near present-day Morton, Minnesota along with giving up their rights to a significant portion of southern Minnesota.
 In the Treaty of Traverse des Sioux, the Sisseton and Wahpeton bands of the Dakota ceded 21 million acres for $1,665,000, or about 7.5 cents an acre.
 However, the American government kept more than 80% of the funds with only the interest (5% for 50 years) being paid to the Dakota.

 The US set aside two reservations for the Sioux along the Minnesota River, each about 20 mi wide and 70 mi long.
 Later the government declared these were intended to be temporary, in an effort to force the Sioux out of Minnesota.
 The Upper Sioux Agency for the Sisseton and Wahpeton bands was established near Granite Falls, Minnesota, while the Lower Sioux Agency for the Mdewakanton and Wahpekute bands was established about thirty miles downstream near what developed as Redwood Falls, Minnesota.
 The Upper Sioux were not satisfied with their reservation because of low food supplies, but as it included several of their old villages, they agreed to stay.
 The Lower Sioux were displaced from their traditional woodlands and were dissatisfied with their new territory of mostly prairie.

 The US intended the treaties to encourage the Sioux to convert from their nomadic hunting lifestyle into more European-American settled farming, offering them compensation in the transition.
 By 1858, the Dakota only had a small strip of land along the Minnesota River, with no access to their traditional hunting grounds.
 They had to rely on treaty payments for their survival, which were often late.
 The forced change in lifestyle and the much lower than expected payments from the federal government caused economic suffering and increased social tensions within the tribes.
 By 1862, many Dakota were starving and tensions erupted in the Dakota War of 1862.